-Each instructor designs his course around a standard format so if you take multiple courses with different instructors, you will be familiar with basic course
+Each instructor designs his course around a standard format so if you take multiple courses with different instructors, you will be familiar with basic course expectations.

-If you are looking for an online program, look for this symbol. expectations.
 However, each instructor also adds his personality to the course so you will see different things from different instructors.
 You can expect the following from every online course you take at MTI: